 Lotus temple, or Mashrikal Adhkar temple, is a famous Bahai House of worship located in Delhi.
 Though known as the ‘Taj Mahal” of 20th century, it is much more than a stunning example of architecture.
 According to a report by CNN, it is the most visited place in the country.

-This temple is built out of pure white marble.
-The architect Fariborz Shabha chose the lotus as the dominant symbol for the place.
-Lotus a symbol for peace and immortality.
-And also various religions like Hinduism, Buddhism, Jainism and Islam use the symbol of Lotus flower.
-Not only the holy scriptures of the Bahai Faith but also those of other religions can be read and/or chanted inside the House of Worship regardless of language.
+According to the history of Lotus temple, architect Fariborz Shabha chose the lotus as the dominant symbol for the place.
+And not only the holy scriptures of the Bahai Faith but also those of other religions can be read and/or chanted inside the House of Worship regardless of language.

 There are stamps of the Lotus temple, books and musical pieces created to depict its splendid architecture.

 There are 9 sides of the temple formed by 27 marble petals arranged in groups of three.
 Also, the height of the temple is 40m.
 Ponds and gardens welcome visitors at the entrance.
 It covers an area of 26 acres.

 No ritualistic ceremony can be performed inside the temple.
 Neither can anyone deliver any sermons.
 But one can chant or read scripture of Bahai Faith in any language you prefer.